muldjord/boris/data/behavs/README.md

 ### Code defines
 The scripting language supports very basic code block defines.
 These are not functions, but rather blocks of code that can then be reused throughout a behaviour by using the `call <DEFINE>` command.

+NOTE!
+Anything defined in the hardcoded 'init' define will always be run first thing when a behaviour is started.
+See example.

 ##### Example:
 ```
 define mainblock:if progress <= 0 break,